edgexfoundry/edgex-docs/docs_src/security/V3Migration.md

 Whereas in EdgeX 1.0 and 2.0, microservice security was enforced at the API gateway, in EdgeX 3.0 microservice security is now also enforced at the individual microservice level.
-EdgeX 2.0 already enabled authentication for third-party components such as the EdgeX database, the EdgeX registry, the EdgeX configuration store, the EdgeX secret store, the EdgeX API gateway, and the EdgeX message bus, but the EdgeX microservices themselves did not require authentication if the request originated from behind the API gateway.
+EdgeX 2.0 already enabled authentication for third-party components such as the EdgeX database, the EdgeX service registry, the EdgeX configuration provider, the EdgeX secret store, the EdgeX API gateway and the EdgeX message bus, but the EdgeX microservices themselves did not require authentication if the request originated from behind the API gateway.
 In EdgeX 3.0, even internal calls to EdgeX microservices now require an authentication token.